 Millions of consumers benefit from the ease and convenience of buying things over the web every day.
-And the vast majority of these shoppers have good experiences.
+And most have good experiences.
 However, we've all heard of things occasionally going wrong, like web shops that turn out to be fake or non-existent, or retailers who substitute cheap counterfeits.

-Fortunately, the latter experience tends to be the exception rather than the rule.
-But there’s still cause to be wary and do some research before buying.
+Fortunately, the latter is the exception rather than the rule.
+But it never hurts to be alert and do your research before buying.
 Trustpilot is one of many tools that can help.

 - Look at the total number of reviews.
-If there are only very few reviews of a webshop on Trustpilot, it might be a good idea to take a look at the same retailer on other online portals.
-Avoid letting a small number of positive or particularly negative reviews form your entire impression of a business.
+If there are only a few reviews of a webshop on Trustpilot, it might be a good idea to compare other online portals.
+Avoid letting a small number of positive or negative reviews form your entire impression of a business.

 - Read reviews thoroughly.
 Star ratings or scores will give you a quick overall impression, but the devil is in the details.
-Don’t just look at the business’s TrustScore, for example.
-To get a more thorough view, read through 10-20 reviews and see what factors people write about as either good or bad.
-Keep in mind that reviews are subjective - one person’s complaint may cause no problem at all to someone else.
+Aside from looking at the business’s TrustScore, read through 10-20 reviews and see what people highlight as good or bad.
+Keep in mind that reviews are subjective - what one person sees as a problem may be an advantage to someone else!

 - Check the date of reviews.
-If reviews are more than a year old, be particularly careful.
-The business in question could have changed hands, or switched focus.
-For example, we’ve seen several instances of online shops going out of business, only to have their web address bought and taken over by someone new.
+If reviews are more than a year old, the business could have changed hands or switched focus since then.
+For example, we’ve seen instances of online shops going out of business, only to have their web address bought and taken over by someone new.
 In some cases, the new owner of the website may not be as trustworthy as the original owner.

 - Does the business’s TrustScore on Trustpilot match its website?
 Unfortunately, a few businesses cheat and display a fake Trustpilot logo or incorrect TrustScore on their websites.
 We take action when we’re notified about this.
-But if you’re in doubt about a particular business, check whether the details shown on Trustpilot match what’s on the website.
+But if you’re in doubt, check whether the details shown on Trustpilot match what’s on the business's website.

 What else should you look at?

-Other things consumers can do to get a more complete picture of an online retailer include scanning their website and other resources available on the internet.
+Other things consumers can do to get a more complete picture of an online retailer include scanning their website and other internet resources.
 For example:

 - Does the website’s address (or URL) correspond to the type of product being sold?
-If the website’s name or address doesn’t seem to have anything to do with the products being offered for sale on the site, then this could indicate a fake online shop.
-There are, for example, incidences of fraudsters who buy up website addresses that used to belong to legitimate webshops that have gone out of business, and use these to create fake online shops.
+If the website’s name or address doesn’t relate to the products being offered for sale on the site, then this could indicate a fake online shop.
+Fraudsters can buy up website addresses that used to belong to legitimate webshops that have gone out of business, and use these to create fake shops.

-- Are there any contact details provided for the business?
+- Are any contact details provided for the business?
 Do these fit with the other aspects of the site?
 Genuine webshops shouldn’t have anything to hide.
-But fake websites often have no contact details available, or list phone numbers or addresses that simply don’t add up.
+But fake websites often have no contact details available, or list illegitimate phone numbers or addresses.

 - Is the language strange?
-Websites promoting fake stores or counterfeit goods are often created by non-native speakers with the help of tools like Google Translate.
-Granted, spelling and grammar oddities are more easy to spot in some languages than others, but if the text seems like a translation littered with mistakes, this should raise a red flag.
+Websites promoting fake stores or counterfeit goods are often created with the help of tools like Google Translate.
+If the text seems like a translation littered with mistakes, this should raise a red flag.

 - Research a few other places on the Internet.
-Aside from using Trustpilot, you should also search other places on the Internet.
-Do a Google search and see if anyone else has written anything about the website you’re thinking of buying from.
+Do a Google search and see if anyone else has written about the website.
 You can also find out who the registered owner of a website is by going to sites like who.is and doing a search using the web address.
-If the results of a search don’t seem to add up, treat the site with caution.
+If the results don’t add up, proceed with caution.

 - Use common sense and trust your instincts.
 Have you come across a deal that seems too good to be true?
 If so, chances are, it probably is.